arthjosephsabino/ultimate-dropdown/README.md

 - Gradient animation for header (`animate-shine`)
 - Consistent design across buttons and dropdowns
 - Loading indicators during state fetching

 ---

+## Google Maps Feature

+- After submission, the selected country/state is displayed on a static Google Map

+- Map features:

+      - Marker at the selected location

+      - No zoom, pan, street view, fullscreen, or map type controls

+      - Fully static map for a clean display

+- Coordinates are fetched via the Google Geocoding API

+---